 You can edit a text’s font, size, style, color, and alignment using the context toolbar.
 Simply click on the text to bring up editing options in the context toolbar.
 From here you can edit and customize your text.

-Click the B to make your text bold and the I to make your text italicized.
+Click the B button to make your text bold, or the I button to italicize the text.

 Adjusting text color

-Click the text color icon to open the color palette.
-Then choose from a variety of preset colors, or add a custom color by using its hexadecimal code or color picker.
-You can also add a background color to your text.
+Click the Text color button to open the color palette.
+Then choose from a variety of preset colors or add a custom color by using its hexadecimal code or color picker.
+You can also add a background color to your text using the Fill color button.

 Highlighting text and adding rounded corners to your text background

-Click the Background color icon next to the Text color icon and pick a highlight color for your text box.
-You can also change the opacity of the background for a more nuanced, transparent look and adjust the border radius for rounded corners.
+Click the Fill color button to pick a highlight color for your text box.
+From here, you can pick a new color, change the opacity of the background, and add a corner radius for rounded corners.

 Click on the text box to select it.
 Then hold down the ALTGr key (right ALT+CTRL) in Windows, or CMD for Mac, and drag one of the corners of the box up or down to turn it.